The Stanley Parable

 Unused Graphics

-With the exception of the words "LOADING DOCK ABCDE", this image is entirely unused.
-It features an early sign for the Mind Control Facility as well as an altered line of the opening text that replaces Stanley's name with "Loading Dock A".
+Except for the words "LOADING DOCK ABCDE", this image is entirely unused.
+It features an early sign for the Mind Control Facility and an altered line of the opening text that replaces Stanley's name with "Loading Dock A".

 A Minecraft version of the "Nodraw" Hammer tool.
 Stored with the Minecraft graphics.